England: Higher education

 Higher education students normally attend university from age 18 onwards, where they study for an academic degree.
 There are over 90 universities in England, all but one of which are public institutions.
 The Department for Business, Innovation and Skills is the government department responsible for higher education in England.
-Students are generally entitled to student loans to cover the cost of tuition fees and living costs.
+Students are generally entitled to student loans to cover tuition fees and living costs.
 The first degree offered to undergraduates is the bachelor's degree, which usually takes three years to complete.
-Students are then able to work towards a postgraduate degree, which usually takes one year, or towards a doctorate, which takes three or more years.
+Students are then able to work towards a postgraduate degree, which usually takes one year, or a doctorate, which takes three or more years.

 England's universities include some of the highest-ranked universities in the world.
-As of 2023, four England-based universities, the University of Cambridge, University of Oxford, Imperial College London, and University College London, are each ranked among the top ten universities in the world in the 2023 QS World University Rankings.
+As of 2024, four England-based universities, the University of Cambridge, University of Oxford, Imperial College London, and University College London, are ranked amongst the top ten in the 2024 QS World University Rankings.
 The University of Cambridge, founded in 1209, and the University of Oxford, founded in 1096, are the two oldest universities in the English-speaking world.

 The London School of Economics has been described as the world's leading social science institution for both teaching and research.
 The London Business School is considered one of the world's leading business schools and in 2010 its MBA programme was ranked best in the world by the Financial Times.
-Academic degrees in England are usually split into classes: first class (1st), upper second class (2:1), lower second class (2:2), third (3rd), and unclassified.
+Academic degrees in England are usually split into classes: first class, upper second class, lower second class, third, and unclassified.
 The King's School, Canterbury and King's School, Rochester are the oldest schools in the English-speaking world.
 Many of England's most well-known schools, such as Winchester College, Eton, St Paul's School, Harrow School and Rugby School are fee-paying institutions.